api-platform/docs/admin/getting-started.md

     bin/console cache:clear --env=prod
 ```

 Your new administration interface is ready!
-Type `yarn start` to try it!
+Type `npm start` to try it!

 Note: if you don't want to hardcode the API URL, you can [use an environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables).